aicore/contributor-license-agreement/contributor_licence_agreement.md

-This Agreement version allows an entity to submit Contributions to CORE.AI, authorize Contributions submitted by its designated employees to the COER.AI, and grant copyright and patent licenses.
+This Agreement version allows an entity to submit Contributions to CORE.AI, authorize Contributions submitted by its designated employees to the CORE.AI, and grant copyright and patent licenses.

 If you have not already done so, please complete and sign, scan and email a pdf file of this Agreement to_________ (Email id).